stefan-it/model-garden-lms/Token-Dropping-BERT-Pretraining.md

         token_keep_k: 256
 ```

-Please not that this configuration is sligtly different compared to the configuration that you can find in the TF Model Garden repository for the (English) BERT model.
-You have to make sure, that the `token_allow_list` mapping matches the order in your vocab.
+Please note that this configuration is slightly different compared to the configuration found in the TF Model Garden repository for the (English) BERT model.
+You must ensure that the `token_allow_list` mapping matches the order in your vocab.

-In our vocabulary, the special tokens (`[UNK]`, `[CLS]`, `[SEP]`, `[MASK]` and `[PAD]`) are on different index positions than in the vocabulary of the original BERT model.
-If you have a fancy vocabulary, please adjust the index positions according to your needs.
+In our vocabulary, the special tokens (`[UNK]`, `[CLS]`, `[SEP]`, `[MASK]` and `[PAD]`) are in different index positions than in the vocabulary of the original BERT model.
+If you have a custom vocabulary, please adjust the index positions according to your needs.

-Training-specific configurations are stored in the `fineweb_pretrain_sequence_pack.yaml`:
+Training-specific configurations are stored in the `fineweb_pretrain_sequence_pack.yaml` file:

 ```yaml
 task: